986-Studio/AY-3-3910-Player/Readme.txt

              < godzil-nospambot at godzil dot net >

- If you wan't to send a real postal card, send me an email, I'll give you my address.
+ If you want to send a real postal card, send me an email, I'll give you my address.
 Of course remove the -nospambot from my e-mail address.